OntZ/separation/README.md

 ## Previously attempted solutions which have proven very unperformant

-You could construct this sort of graph and eagerly populate it upon loading the results from the API.
+I attempted to construct the following graph and eagerly populate it upon loading the results from the API.
 ```ts
 type FilterFlags<Base, Condition> = {
   [Key in keyof Base]: